-BS Biophysics
+Biophysics, BS

 Program Description

-The BS in biophysics is a transdisciplinary program providing students with a working understanding of the important principles of physics, chemistry and biology that govern all scales of biological organization from the molecular processes of life to organisms and ecosystems.
+The BS program in biophysics uses the methods and theories of physics to study biological systems.
+This includes gaining a working understanding of principles governing all scales of biological organization, from molecular processes of life to organisms and ecosystems.

 Required Courses (Major Map)